Upper Back Pain

 - Pinched Nerve.
-Typically related to inflammation in the surrounding tissues, a pinched nerve is also caused by a bone spur.
-You may suffer a pinched nerve from repetitive motions like keyboarding, hunching over an electronic device too long or using improper form in your regular activities and exercises.
+Typically related to inflammation in the surrounding tissues, a bone spur also causes a pinched nerve.
+You may suffer a pinched nerve from repetitive motions like keyboarding, hunching over an electronic device too long, or using the improper form in your regular activities and exercises.

 Upper Back Pain Symptoms

 When suffering from pain in your upper back, you may experience any of the following associated symptoms:

 - Difficulty sleeping due to the pain

 - A burning sensation

 The pain in your upper back may be a symptom of a more severe condition, such as an infection, a fracture, or even cancer.
 Upper back pain just on the right side or just on the left side may indicate whiplash or spinal stenosis.